 The offererings are all edible, the point being that seeds had been sown and grown on local land.
 Not that everything ends up at the church, however, as there are handouts of hard-boiled eggs, cheese, and even papas arrugadas con mojo (boiled salty new potatoes served with a spicy sauce).
 Romerías are less solemn occasions than other religious celebrations, the likes of Semana Santa for example.
 Ones on GC see plenty of dancing, playing, and indeed, singing, of traditional Canarian folk music, so it really is a meal and show for free.

 One of the island’s best music festivals, the Womad-like BioAgaete takes place later in the month.
 There are a number of stages in and around Puerto de las Nieves.
-In 2016 this festival, where bands perform for free and volunteers staff proceedings to raise money for local charities, takes place from the 18th to 21st August.
+This festival sees bands perform for free and volunteers staff proceedings to raise money for local charities.